Guide for Implementing Financial Database

+This page explains how you can create a financial database with many years of financial data without paying high fees for Bloomberg or something similar.
+The database includes financial statements, stock prices and corresponding valuation ratios and multiples.
 I have been working on an approach to retrieve financial data and then use the data as a basis for financial models or in valuation analysis for many years.
-If you have Bloomberg or something similar you may think this file is not very useful because I access free websites to get the data.
-But even if you have Bloomberg I hope you will take a look at the file if for no other reason to see just how much you can do with some macros and some structured excel formulas.
-The file goes to yahoo finance and MarketWatch and retrieves both market data (stock prices) and accounting data.
-I have tried to make effective presentations of financial ratios, multiples, cost of capital and other issues central to financial analysis in this file.
-I have made many changes to this process over the years and the tool described below is something you can adjust for yorself.
+Even if you have Bloomberg I hope you will take a look at the file if for no other reason to see just how much you can do with some macros and some structured excel formulas.
+The file goes to Yahoo Finance and retrieves both market data (stock prices) and accounting data.
+I have tried to make effective presentations of financial ratios, multiples, cost of capital and other issues central to financial analysis in this file after the data is retrieved from the internet.
+I have made many changes to this process over the years and the tool described below is something you can adjust for yourself.
 I have used it in legal proceedings where I testify on the cost of capital.
 I have adjusted the tool so it can be used to retrieve data for international companies and adjust for exchange rates.
+An illustration of two of the pages that you can use is shown below.

 .